Anyass3/aQuery/README.md

 .addClass(cls)
 .rmClass(cls)
 .toggleClass(cls)

 .class //this will get the className of all the anchors .class="btn-link d-none" //this will set the className of all the anchors

+.hasClass(cls,{someClass=false,someEl=false}) # default
+        eg: .hasClass('d-none') // checking a single class .hasClass(['class1','class1'],{someClass=false,someEl=false})
+                someEl will be useful if you queried many elements in an instance od Aq if false returns true only if all the elements have the class else returns true if atleast an element has the class someClass is a similar logic like someEl
 ```
 // let say there are elements/anchors with a data-toggle="modal" and a data-target property that is equal to a query to toggle
 // like how bootstrap declares its modals